sempedia/portfolio/README.md

-This is my Portfolio.
-You can check my work and my stacks here.
+This is my Portfolio website.
+You can check few samples of my work here and the stacks used for building them.